codepr/tasq/README.md

 ## TODO:

-- An useful client pool
+- A meaningful client pool
+- Debugging multiprocessing start for more workers on the same node
 - Refactor of existing code and corner case handling (Still very basic implementation of even simple heuristics)
+- Delayed tasks and scheduled cron tasks
 - Configuration handling throughout the code
 - Better explanation of the implementation and actors defined
 - Improve CLI options